 Most of the work involved in developing applications for Android will be performed using the Android Studio environment.
-The content and examples in this book were created based on Android Studio version 3.3 which, at the time writing is the current version.
+The content and examples in this book were created based on Android Studio version 3.6 using the Android 10.0 (Q) API 29 SDK which, at the time writing are the current versions.